MIT Benefits Open Enrollment for the 2025 calendar year will take place October 15 through November 1, 2024. See what's new for 2025.

 An authorization is an approval of services/benefits before they are obtained.
 You will still need prior authorizations for some services.

-Can I still keep my Primary Care Provider (PCP) at MIT Health or my PCP in the BCBS HMO Blue New England network?
+Can I keep my Primary Care Provider (PCP) at MIT Health or my PCP in the BCBS HMO Blue New England network?

 Can I have a PCP at MIT Health while members of my family have a PCP elsewhere?